 1) Completed Submittable Entry Form—all required fields must be completed.
 All submissions are final and may not be edited or changed, no exceptions.

-a) Design Excellence Award applicants are required to complete the introductory section and ONLY TWO of the ten measures listed in the Common App project data sheet that best represent their project.
-If applicants complete more than, or less than, two Measures, the application will not be presented to the jurors for consideration.
+a) Design Award applicants are required to complete the introductory section and ONLY TWO of the ten measures listed in the Common App project data sheet that best represent their project.

 b) COTE Award applicants should complete all ten measures of the Common App to the best of their ability.
-Fields that are not applicable, or where information is unavailable, may be left blank.
+Fields that are not applicable, or where information is unavailable, enter N/A.

 3) Jury PDF—submit a PDF that thoroughly presents the project to the Jury.
 It should be concise and of high graphic quality.
 Requirements include: